EthanKing777/MissionControl/documentation/Handover Documentation/Handover-documentation.md

 Note: All simulation data, milestones, graphs are saved to the output directory for later reference.

 #### 2.7.4 Receiving Flight Data
+1) flight data in recieved i as a csv file and then dislayed on flight tab

 #### 2.7.5 Using the create/edit simulation tab